What is TCP?

 What is IP?

 The Internet Protocol (IP) is the method for sending data from one device to another across the internet.
 Every device has an IP address that uniquely identifies it and enables it to communicate with and exchange data with other devices connected to the internet.
+Today, it’s considered the standard for fast and secure communication directly between mobile devices.

 IP is responsible for defining how applications and devices exchange packets of data with each other.
 It is the principal communications protocol responsible for the formats and rules for exchanging data and messages between computers on a single network or several internet-connected networks.
 It does this through the Internet Protocol Suite (TCP/IP), a group of communications protocols that are split into four abstraction layers.